 On-demand biometric measurement is a must-have.

-And they’ve slightly improved the feature since the Oura’s release with the Moment feature.
-A recent update also added skin temperature changes to the results.
+And they’ve slightly improved the feature since Oura released their Moment feature.
+A recent update now shows how your skin temperature changes throughout sessions.

 But you can’t see the values in real-time!
 So I’m stuck using my Garmin to track real-time HRV changes.